 We are often asked by participants to assist with broken down vehicles (e.g., flat tires, jump starts) and lockouts.
 Generally speaking, Rangers don't provide these services.
-Instead, use your radio to request assistance from AAA for the participant (see Captain Hook section below).
-Since AAA can take some time to respond, we may be able to make an exception if it's an emergency, e.g., if a participant has locked critical medicines inside his or her vehicle.
+Instead, encourage the participant to get assistance from their community or use the radio to request assistance for the participant on the Lockout/Tow channel on the Ranger bank.
+Since a response may take some time, we may be able to make an exception if it's an emergency (e.g., if a participant has locked critical medications in the car).
 In such situations, call Khaki and explain what's going on.